-To support its High School College Access for All initiative, the New York City Department of Education will offer the SAT free of charge to all public school students during the school day in the spring of their high school junior year, starting in the 2016-17 school year.
+To support its High School College Access for All initiative, the NYC DOE will offer the SAT free of charge to all public school high school students during the school day the spring of their junior year, starting in the 2016-17 school year.

-This College Board program, called SAT School Day, will address disparities among students preparing for and taking critical college entrance exams.
+This College Board program, called SAT School Day, addresses equity gaps among students preparing for and taking critical college entrance exams.

 The city will also offer the PSAT 10 to all public school sophomores.

 SAT School Day